dapnii/Performance-Booster-Powershell-Script/README.md

 # Performance-Booster-Powershell-Script

-Script is meant to optimize system on Windows machines.
+Script is meant to optimize performance on Windows machines.

 In order to run all one has to do is right click and choose Run with Powershell.